 How To Verify A 421a Tax Abatement

 Using the chart above, you can see the schedule of benefits for a 25 year 421a tax abatement.
-136 Clifton Place received a whopping 100% benefit for the first 21 years.
+136 Clifton Place will still receive a whopping 100% benefit for another four years.

 Is Buying An Apartment With A 421a Tax Abatement A Good Deal?